codefellows/setup-guide/windows/README.md

 NOTE: If the above installation fails:

 1. Go to the "releases" within [GH](https://github.com/microsoft/terminal/releases){:target="_blank"}.
-1. Find the "latest release". this was 1.8.1092.0 at the time of this issue
+1. Find the "latest release". this was 1.8.1092.0 at the time of this issue.
-1. At the bottom of the "latest release" section, you will see "assets", and under assets is a downloadable file that ends in .msixbundle
+1. At the bottom of the "latest release" section, you will see "assets", and under assets is a downloadable file that ends in `.msixbundle`.
 1. Download this file, and run it.
 That does the same thing the "Get" on the windows store does for Windows Terminal.

 This will allow you have multiple command-line interface "tabs" open at once, which makes development a lot easier.

 NOTE: If the above fails do this:

-1. go to the "releases" within [GH](https://github.com/microsoft/terminal/releases)
+1. Go to the "releases" within [GH](https://github.com/microsoft/terminal/releases).
 1. Find the "latest release".
-1. At the bottom of the "latest release" section, you will see "assets", and under assets is a downloadable file that ends in .msixbundle
+1. At the bottom of the "latest release" section, you will see "assets", and under assets is a downloadable file that ends in `.msixbundle`.
 1. Download this file, and run it.
 That does the same thing the "Get" on the windows store does for Windows Terminal.
 Ubuntu App: